-A Pioneer[caption id="attachment_8744" align="aligncenter" width="620"] Paula Modersohn-Becker, Self-portrait, 1906, Collection of Ludwig Roselius[/caption] Paula Modersohn-Becker should unmistakably be considered one of the pioneers of European modern art.
-The simplicity of form is juxtaposed with the distinctive surface texture achieved by means of the relief-like modelling and by scratching into the wet paint.
+Paula Modersohn-Becker should unmistakably be considered one of the pioneers of European modern art.
+The simplicity of form is juxtaposed with the distinctive surface texture achieved by means of relief-like modeling and by scratching into the wet paint.

-A student[caption id="attachment_8743" align="aligncenter" width="620"] Paula Modersohn-Becker, Old Peasant Woman, c.1905, The Detroit Institute of Arts[/caption] Becker had already established her own unique style at the beginning of her career, when in 1898 she moved to Worpswede, a village north of Bremen, to study under the painter Fritz Mackensen, the founder of the Worpswede artists’ colony.
-It was there where she met Heinrich Vogeler, Clara Westhoff, Rainer Maria Rilke and Otto Modersohn, whom she married in 1901.
+Modersohn-Becker had already established her own unique style at the beginning of her career when she moved to Worpswede in 1898, a village north of Bremen, to study under the painter Fritz Mackensen, the founder of the Worpswede artists’ colony.
+It was there she met Heinrich Vogeler, Clara Westhoff, Rainer Maria Rilke, and Otto Modersohn, whom she married in 1901.

-A mother[caption id="attachment_8742" align="aligncenter" width="620"] Paula Modersohn-Becker, Reclining Mother and Child, undated, Paula Modersohn-Becker Museum[/caption] Becker is largely famous for her insightful portraits for which she selected local children, old women or farmers’ wives.
-In 1900 she travelled to Paris and in 1905 she discovered works of Cezanne and Gauguin, and since then she started using bright and strong colours and distinctive contours.
+Modersohn-Becker is largely famous for her insightful portraits for which she selected local children, old women, or farmers’ wives.
+In 1900, she traveled to Paris and, in 1905, she discovered the works of Paul Cézanne and Paul Gauguin.
+Since then, she started using bright and strong colors and distinctive contours.
 She stayed in Paris until 1907 when she returned to Worpswede.
-Sadly, she died the same year of an embolism which followed the birth of her daughter.
+Sadly, she died the same year of an embolism that followed the birth of her daughter.

-A star[caption id="attachment_8702" align="aligncenter" width="620"] Paula Modersohn-Becker, Old Woman in the Garden, 1906, Paula Modersohn-Becker Museum[/caption] Paula has her own museum which you can find in Bremen, Germany.
+Paula Modersohn-Becker, the Expressionist, has her own museum which you can find in Bremen, Germany.
 It was the first museum in the world to be dedicated to the work of a female painter!
-The building was designed by the architect Bernhard Hoetger, and it is considered one of the most important examples of Expressionist architecture in Germany; it was opened in 1927 as a museum.
+The building was designed by the architect Bernhard Hoetger, and it is considered one of the most important examples of Expressionist architecture in Germany.
+The museum opened in 1927.